 - Being easily distractible

-- Difficulty following through on instructions, or duties in the workplace
+- Difficulty following through on instructions or assignments

 - Difficulty organizing tasks and activities

-- Avoidance, or refusal of activities that require sustained attention (reports, forms, reviewing papers)
+- Avoidance or refusal of activities that require sustained attention (reports, forms, papers)

 - Losing things frequently